(reading time: 19 mins)

 In Peter Singer’s 1974 essay “All animals are equal” he shows how prejudice has informed our treatment of animals.
 Singer points out that during the Victorian era the supposedly outlandish concept of animal rights was even used to mock growing calls for womens’ rights, as there was a commonly held view that women were inferior, or at best were more emotional and unpredictable and so belonged in a ‘separate sphere’ to men.
 What our perception of animals until recently has in common with the perception of women then, is how much difference has been emphasised instead of commonality.

 Four years ago I saw a BBC news item that stated scientists had discovered dogs can think.
 Having been left alone with forbidden food some dogs were more likely to take it, and even act guilty and contrite when the owner returned.
 The thinking part being the dogs knew this was a different situation from openly disobeying their owner, and acting guilty could be a strategy to reduce potential comeback.
 On hearing this my immediate reaction was “Any cat, dog or rabbit owner could have told you that!“.

-Any theory must be tested by experiment, but why has it taken until the 21st century for us to decide whether dogs can think was actually worth investigating?
+Any theory must be tested by experiment of course.
+But why has it taken until the 21st century for us to decide whether dogs can think was actually worth investigating?
 What’s notable about the majority of research I’ve described above is how recent these studies are, much of it taking place in this century.
 And in fact many experiments, on the BBC and Discovery channel, have taken place because they make interesting television, rather than being purely motivated by any great human thirst for knowledge for its own sake.
-So in our quest to entertain ourselves the human animal is actually making some important discoveries about its place in the animal kingdom.
+So in our quest to entertain ourselves the human animal is actually making some important discoveries about its true place in the animal kingdom.